VAlgoLang/valgolang.github.io/source/customisation.rst

 Code Syntax Highlighting
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax highlighting has been enabled as a default.
-To switch off the syntax highlighting, you can add the ``syntaxHighlightingOn`` property to your stylesheet.
+To switch off the syntax highlighting, you can add the ``syntaxHighlightingOn`` property to your stylesheet and set it to `false`.

 .. code:: json